 Reflecting more seriously upon the trials, historian George Lincoln Burr surmised; “the Salem witchcraft was the rock on which the theocracy shattered.”
 The trials had more to do with petty revenge and false accusations than the so-called supernatural.
 This has helped to shape the innocent until proven guilty foundation of American law.

 It is not a long drive from Boston to New Hampshire.
 The ‘Live Free or Die’ State is a boozy affair.
 State-run liquor outlets dot the small state and are strategically located along the interstates.

 New Hampshire’s coastline is small and we carried on to Maine and the resort towns of Ogunquit and Kennebunkport (Where the senior George Bush has a home).

-Portland is Maine’s largest city and most important port.
+Following next is Portland which is Maine’s largest city and most important port.
 The city is small and very attractive.
 Just a little further up the road is Freeport, where outdoorsy L.L.
 Bean is open 24 hours a day, 365 days a year.

 Read about Bar Harbour & Acadia here.

 Looping back through the interior of Maine, the springtime mosquitos came out for a bite.
 This is lumber country and the economy has been depressed for years.
 Nevertheless, the rolling landscape is attractive and the inland towns remain quintessentially New England.

 Winters are very quiet and snowy.
 Spring and summer intensely green and fall – well fall is all about the colours.